ingenico-zanetti/BMDLensController/README.md

 - minSpeed

 We have already seen minSpeed, but never acutally explained how it works.
-"Speed" is obtained through driving the motor with a PWM signal ; the PWM goes from 1 over 15 (slowest possible speed) to 15 over 15 (full drive, maximum speed).
+"Speed" is obtained through driving the motor with a PWM signal ; the PWM goes from 1 over 16 (slowest possible speed) to 16 over 16 (full drive, maximum speed).
 Each servo has its own current-limiting power supply, a different motor, some gearbox / reduction and has to move more or less easy/smooth mechanical parts inside the lens.
 This has the side effect that with very low PWM setting, the drive mechanism can get stucked or not be smooth.
-To prevent this from happening, you can use minSpeed to forbid using too small a value ; using 15 will prevent any move to occur at less than the max speed.
+To prevent this from happening, you can use minSpeed to forbid using too small a value ; using 16 will prevent any move to occur at less than the full speed.
 The setting can be altered using the AT+x=M,PWM syntax:

 ```text